olivere/vite/README.md

 ### Template Registration

 You can use custom HTML templates in your Go backend for serving different React pages.
 See the [`examples/template-registry` directory](https://github.com/olivere/vite/tree/main/examples/template-registry) for an example.

+### Router App

+This application consists of a Go backend, serving a Vite-based app using TanStack Router and TanStack Query libraries.
+See the the [`examples/router` directory](https://github.com/olivere/vite/tree/main/examples/router).

 ## License